 The first step in adequately treating or alleviating pain is to pinpoint the cause.
 To ensure patients are referred to the appropriate provider, a mid-level practitioner (nurse practitioner or physician assistant) will start with a triage process.
 The provider will examine medical records and histories, examine patients, identify and diagnose ailments, suggest treatment options and refer to the appropriate specialist for treatment when appropriate.

 Sometimes a combination of treatments is the most effective way to treat pain.
-The NMMC Pain Institute offers several treatments that may be used together to most effectively treat your pain, including:
+NMMC offers several treatments that may be used together to most effectively treat your pain, including: